nexendrie/rss/docs/index.md

     template: "/path/to/default/template.xml"
 ```

-If you add any class implementing the Nexendrie\Rss\IRssExtension interface to the container, they will be automatically registered to the generator.
+If you add any class implementing the Nexendrie\Rss\RssExtension interface to the container, they will be automatically registered to the generator.
 Alternatively, you can register them through the DIC extension:

 ```yaml
 rss: